dfelinto/blender-manual/introduction.rst

    Image being rendered and post-processed

 - Fully integrated creation suite, offering a broad range of essential tools for the creation of 3D content, including modeling, uv mapping, texturing, rigging, skinning, animation, particle and other simulation, scripting, rendering, compositing, post-production, and game creation;
 - Cross platform, with an OpenGL GUI that is uniform on all platforms (customizable with python scripts), ready to use for all current versions of Windows (XP, Vista, 7), Linux, OS X, FreeBSD, Sun and numerous other operating systems;
 - High quality 3D architecture enabling fast and efficient creation work-flow;
 - More than 200,000 downloads of each release (users) worldwide;
-- User community support by forums for questions, answers, and critique at http://BlenderArtists.org and news services at http://BlenderNation.com;
+- User community support by forums for questions, answers, and critique at `Blender Artists <http://BlenderArtists.org>`__ and news services at `Blender Nation <http://blendernation.com>`__;
 - Small executable size, easy distribution.

-You can download the latest version of Blender `here <http://www.blender.org/download/>`__\ .
+You can download the latest version of Blender `here <http://www.blender.org/download/>`__.

 Blender is a full-featured tool